alishafique3/Deep_Learning_Performance_Characterization_for_Quantization_Frameworks/README.md

 ![cifar_results](https://github.com/alishafique3/Deep_Learning_Performance_Characterization_for_Quantization_Frameworks/assets/17300597/574df405-efa9-473f-aaac-014805b590b7)

 ## Usage:
-The code is built using NVIDIA container image of TensorFlow, release 22.03, which is available on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
+The code is built using NVIDIA container image of TensorFlow, release 22.03, which is available on [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).\
-\for Docker 19.03 or later, a typical command to launch the container is:\
+For Docker 19.03 or later, a typical command to launch the container is:\
 ```
 docker run --gpus all -it --rm nvcr.io/nvidia/tensorflow:xx.xx-tfx-py3
 ```
-\for Docker 19.02 or earlier, a typical command to launch the container is:\
+\For Docker 19.02 or earlier, a typical command to launch the container is:\
 ```
 nvidia-docker run -it --rm nvcr.io/nvidia/tensorflow:xx.xx-tfx-py3
 ```